eepykate/the-condition-of-life/README.md

 ## GaugeK's build of suckless' st

-Warning: This build is known not to work on manjaro.
+Warning: This post contains annaisms and is annaware
+Avoid at all costs.

 ## Installing: